alexmamo/FirestoreCleanArchitectureApp/README.md

 This repo represents the code for following article writen on the Medium publication:

-* [How to make a clean architecture Android app, when using MVVM, Firestore, and Jetpack Compose?][10]
+* [How to make a clean architecture Android app, using MVVM, Firestore, and Jetpack Compose?][10]

 If you download or clone this repo, in order to make it work, you should follow the instructions given in the official documentation regarding on [how to add Firebase to your project][11].